nus-cs2113-AY2324S2/ip/docs/README.md

 10) Load from save file: executed automatically at the start of the program
 11) Save to save file: executed automatically at the end of the program

-Dont worry if you get your commands wrong Serf will remind you of the appropriate formats when you make a typo
+Don't worry if you get your commands wrong Serf will remind you of the appropriate formats when you make a typo

 ### Feature-Todo